gruvedrift/azure-functions/3-Event-Driven-Data-Processing/README.md

 debugging and figuring out how everything ties together from your local machine, while using real provisioned Azure Resources.

+In order for eventgrid subscriptions to be able to connect, we need the azure functions to be deployed and running.
+This is so that the subscriptions are able to connect through the webhook.
+To solve this, we do deployment in three steps:
+1) Provision infrastructure
+2) Deploy Azure Functions
+3) Create and connect Event Grid Subscriptions Everything is automated, so the only steps necessary is to run the `up.sh` script.

 ### Read more about the Cloud events here:
 https://learn.microsoft.com/en-us/azure/event-grid/cloud-event-schema

+## Key Learning Questions:

+### How do different data operation triggers handle high-frequency events?
+**Cosmos DB Change Feed:**
+Uses a checkpoint based system with lease containers to track processing progress across multiple function instances.
+When events arrive rapidly, Azure Functions automatically scales out by creating new instances, whith each instance claiming leasis on different partition ranges to process changes in parallel.

+**Blob Triggers:**
+Use a polling mechanism that scans container content periodically (10 seconds by default), which can cause missed events under high load.
+They are not recommended for high-frequency scenarios.

+**Event Triggers:**
+Handles high-frequency events through built inn trottling and delivery retry policies, automatically batching events when possible and distributing them across scaled function instances.

+**Service Bus Triggers:**
+Provides the most control through configurable prefetch count and max concurrent call settings.
+This allows for balancing throughput with processing reliability.
+You can also configure session-enabled queues and force sequential processing even under high load.

+### What's the difference between Blob triggers and Event Grid triggers for blob events?

+**Blob Triggers** works by polling.
+The Azure Function scans storage containers periodically looking for new or modified files.
+This introduces some latency, which can result in missed triggers for rapid successive uploads.
+This polling mechanism is therefore not reliable for time-sensitive scenarios.

+**Event Grid Triggers for Blob events** are truly event driven.
+The **Storage Account** immediately emits events when blobs are created, modified or deleted.
+The **Event Grid** delivers these events to your functions within seconds, and with guarantied delivery.
+Event Grid costs per event but provides near real-time processing across multiple storage account in different subscriptions and includes filtering options for routing specific blob events to your functions.
+Event Grid is the recommended approach if a workload requires reliable timely blob processing.

+### How can you ensure exactly-once processing when functions are triggered by data changes?

+**Idempotency** is the primary strategy.
+Design your functions so that processing the same event multiple times produce the same result.
+One way is to check if the operation is already completed, for example by querying the Cosmos DB for existing document with the same event's ID.

+**Cosmos DB** provides **optimistic concurrency** through ETags.
+When updating documents, include the `if-match` header with the document's ETag to ensure updates only succeeds if no one else modified it.

+**Service Bus** offers duplicate detection through message IDs and session-enabled queues for guaranteed in-order processing within a session.
+The combination of idempotent operations and explicit deduplication checks ensures reliable and exactly-once semantics even when Azure Functions "at-least-once" delivery guarantee causes retries.